What is the fee for the Medallion program?

 Will Mayo Clinic be participating in other insurance programs and health plans?

 Yes.
 A list of participating insurance plans and health plans is available upon request.
 The Medallion program does not accept Medicare Advantage plans.
 The membership fee is in addition to charges for specific medical services.

 The initial fee is due with your membership agreement.
 It is an annual fee and will be billed to you on the anniversary of your membership.

 What are the credentials of these doctors?

-All three doctors are staff members in the Department of Medicine at Mayo Clinic in Arizona and were selected due to their excellent reputations and commitment to service.
+All five doctors are staff members in the Department of Medicine at Mayo Clinic in Arizona and were selected due to their excellent reputations and commitment to service.